GetSomeRest/library-javascript-view-and-data-toolkit/README.md

 [![LMV](https://img.shields.io/badge/View%20%26%20Data%20API-v1.2.17-green.svg)](http://developer-autodesk.github.io/)

-This sample is retired, it is not maintained any more.
-It is provided as-is and we discourage using it in your production code.
+*This sample is retired, it is not maintained anymore.* It is provided as-is and we discourage using it in your production code.
 If you are using Node.js, take a look at the [View and Data NPM Package](https://github.com/Developer-Autodesk/view-and-data-npm) for a supported wrapper of the OSS API.

 If it is for client side, we recommend you do not use any wrapper around the viewer API and keep things as simple as possible.
-We also recommend you perform OSS-related operation on your backend and expose to your client only minimal required API's.
+We also recommend you perform OSS-related operations on your backend and expose to your client only minimal required API's.

 ##Description